rodmandi/health_api/README.md

 ### Introduction

-This project contains an API that determines the true insurance value of a Patient comparing and selecting information from other sources.
+This project contains an API that determines the true insurance value of a Patient comparing and selecting information from multiple sources.
 The project has the following structure:
 ```
 health_api